 “As for nonmineral powders, most are talc-based.
 Talc, you now know, is verboten.
 Many also contain bismuth oxychloride, which can contain irritating parabens, aluminum compounds, silicones or PEG.”

 People are rushing to buy mineral makeup, thinking it is good for their skin.
 But most are filled with parabens that can dry out your skin, or silicones to make it smooth or silky.
 Make sure it is a truly clean brand before purchasing.

 Cornstarch is often used instead of talc and although it is nontoxic, can feed acne-causing bacteria.
 This is why you sometimes have to test out even the “green” products to make sure they work with YOUR skin type, not just someone else’s.

-This one is tough for me because I love my lipsticks.
+This one is tough for me because I love lipstick.
 I am still using up a few Mac ones in my makeup bag before I will switch completely to green brands.
-But even then, I am leery after reading tidbits from from Think Dirty that say, “Back in 2007 when the Campaign for Safe Cosmetics tested a batch of thirty-three lipsticks, more than 60 percent of them contained lead.”
+But even then, I am leery after reading tidbits from Think Dirty that say, “Back in 2007 when the Campaign for Safe Cosmetics tested a batch of thirty-three lipsticks, more than 60 percent of them contained lead.”
 Yikes.

-Added to that, many lipsticks contain BHA, “a controversial fat preservative that’s used in food and is “reasonable anticipated to be a human carcinogen” by the EPA and NIEHS.
+Added to that, many lipsticks contain BHA, “a controversial fat preservative that’s used in food and is “reasonably anticipated to be a human carcinogen” by the EPA and NIEHS.
 In other words, it can cause cancer.